 You’re going to be working several different legislative pools during your time as the legislative director: mainly city and state.
 You could possibly be involved with something in a regional development arena or even a federal one, but your first 90 days are going to be focused on your city and state.

-Be Aware of the Chamber’s Legislative Agenda
+Be Clear on the Chamber’s Legislative Agenda

 The chamber and the board have likely written up legislative priorities so your first job in this role is to figure out if that has happened for this year.
 This will largely depend on what time of year you take over the position and whether anyone was in the role before you or not.
 If you take over during an active legislative session things will be a little busier than if you take over when it’s not in session and there aren’t any election dates looming.